 Far Pasture - car park beside the hide.

 All hides are kept locked and keys are available for purchase from the Thornley Woodlands Centre and the Development and Enterprise Helpdesk at Gateshead Civic Centre.
 The hides are wheelchair accessible.

 For more information on hides see Bird Hides.

 Northern Kites Project

 Between 2004 and 2006 ninety four red kites were released into the lower Derwent Valley as part of the Northern Kites Project.
 Kites began to breed in the north east in 2006 after an absence of 170 years.
 The Northern Kites Project was managed by English Nature and the RSPB in partnership with Gateshead Council, the National Trust, Northumbrian Water and the Forestry Commission with additional funding from the Heritage Lottery Fund and the SITA Environmental Trust.

-For more information see the Friends of Red Kites.
+For more information visit the Friends of Red Kites website.

 History of the Derwent Walk